shreyp135/NestQuest/README.md

  <br><br>
 2. Listings <br>
-   - Each listing has an image and all the necessary info on th property.
+   - Each listing has an image and all the necessary info on the property.
    - ![image](https://res.cloudinary.com/dahhchuj8/image/upload/v1716814638/Screenshot_2024-05-27_182704_mgbbzy.png)
     <br><br>
    - It also shows on the map(mapbox api) where the property is listed and also if there are any reviews or ratings.